NLnetLabs/routinator/source/output-formats.rst

 .. versionadded:: 0.9
    The ``jsonext`` format

+.. versionadded:: 0.10
+   Metadata in json and jsonext format

 Routinator can perform RPKI validation as a one-time operation or run as a daemon.
 In both operating modes validated ROA payloads (VRPs) can be generated